Aadya04/Credit-Card-Fraud-Detection-Project/README.md

 # Credit-Card-Fraud-Detection-Project

 This project covers credit card fraud and is meant to look at a dataset of transactions and predict whether it is fraudulent or not.
-I learned alot of this from Eduonix Learning Solutions.